a-r-j-u-n-s/SoulsSave/README.md

 ## _Current Tasks_
 Version: 1.0
-- Configure script to work with multiple games!
+- Configure script to work with multiple games
 - Configure `savegame` module to be usable globally from any directory
 - Publish on [PyPi](https://pypi.org/)